Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-We have extended the result for the check domain command to reflect this using an extension named domainAdvisory.
+We have extended the result for the check domain command to reflect this using an extension named `domainAdvisory`.
 An example response on a blocked domain would look at follows.

 ```XML
 <?xml version="1.0" encoding="utf-8" standalone="no"?>